Nonlinear Programming in Visual Basic QuickStart Sample

 solution = nlp2.Solve()

-' In .NET 4.0, we can also use automatic differentiation to compute the gradients.
+' We can also use automatic differentiation to compute the gradients.

 ' This makes our life a lot simpler: